PrasadDuvvi/CloudFormsPOC-1/POCinADay/OpportunityLifecycle.md

 # CloudForms Opportunity Lifecycle

 ## What are the steps in the process:
 1. Put in the opportunity into Salesforce.
-2.
+2. Contact the Red Hat Account Manager.